hack-gpon/hack-gpon.github.io/_ont_xgs/ont-hisense-ltf7267-bha+.md

 Cortina(config-omci)# show info
 ```

-You will see the following output on the first shell:
+You will see the following output:

 ```sh
 =======================================